 Check out how they run their promotions and if they are price-conscious.
 Do they focus on low prices but compromise on service quality?

 Look for online sites that provide reviews where you will find loads of information.
 The agency with numerous positive ratings should carry the day.

 See Related: Free Printable Travel Planner

 It has slightly more advantages when it comes to accountability, reliability in information, and a broader selection of tours.

 This does not mean that Viator is not reliable.
-It’ still an excellent agency that can serve you but not better as GetYourGuide.
+It’s still an excellent agency that can serve you but not better than GetYourGuide.

 - Best Travel Credit Cards: What Card is Best For You?

 - Checklist for Jamaica: What to Pack & Bring

 Use Skyscanner to book the cheapest flight possible.
 Skyscanner is my favorite flight search engine as you can find flights around the globe and from every airline possible.
 You'll be in great shape to get the best price possible.